e-serrano/Industrial-Supplies-Cost-Forecasting/README.md

 ├── models                      # Trained models and references for standarization │
 ├── notebooks                   # Jupyter/Colab notebooks
 │
+├── reports                     # Documents with results and analysis of each model │
 ├── src                         # Source code files
 │   ├── data_preprocessing.py   # Data cleaning and transformation